 Visiting Siena

-Siena is a beautiful town to start any Tuscany itinerary.
-Don’t miss Piazza del Campo, Torre del Mangia, and the Siena Cathedral, one of the most famous landmarks in Italy.
-In Siena, we also had a nice lunch at Osteria da Divo, a cave-like restaurant lit up with candles.
+Siena is a stunning town and the perfect starting point for any Tuscany itinerary.
+Be sure not to miss the iconic Piazza del Campo, the soaring Torre del Mangia, and the magnificent Siena Cathedral – one of Italy’s most renowned landmarks.
+While in Siena, we enjoyed a memorable lunch at Osteria da Divo, a cozy, cave-like restaurant warmly illuminated by candlelight.

 Unique Siena experiences and day trips: